kjjwhitlock/bank_tech_test/README.md

 ## Design choices

 I initially used the gem 'HIRB' which automatically renders a neat table.
 However, feedback from a coach was that this was beyond the clients needs and to use manual formatting.

+## Tech used

+- Ruby
+- Rspec
+- Rubocop